M-o-a-T/SerialPacker/README.md

 #### Receiving

 Send all incoming bytes to `feed(byte)`.
 This method returns a complete message when it is complete and its CRC matches.
+Otherwise, if the byte is not part of a message, it is returned as-is.

 #### Console data